nixn/pdns-etcd3/README.md

 initiates the backend lazily, the 'initialize' call occurs with the first (client) request and the backend has to be fast enough to connect to ETCD, read all data, and reply to this first request.
 This can be too long, if there is much data to read.

-As of PowerDNS v4.5 there is a setting to cache zone data, so the backend would be started and initialized before the first client request, but this call is currently not implemented (will be implemented later).
-Due to this the setting `zone-cache-refresh-interval` currently must be set to `0` (v4.5+).

 Example PowerDNS configuration file:
 ```
 launch=remote
 remote-connection-string=pipe:command=/path/to/pdns-etcd3[,pdns-version=3|4|5][,<config>][,prefix=<string>][,timeout=<integer>][,log-<level>=<components>]
-zone-cache-refresh-interval=0
 # since in pipe mode every instance connects to ETCD and loads the data for itself (uses memory), possibly do this:
 distributor-threads=1
 ```